-1. Take a detailed and itemized inventory every 12 months.
+- 1 Take a detailed and itemized inventory every 12 months.

-Jewelers Mutual defines a detailed and itemized inventory as including, but not limited to:

-- a.
-A listing that describes merchandise and links items to their original source documents (i.e., purchase invoices). - b.
-The value of each item at your cost. - c.
-The date the inventory was taken. - d.
-The exact total value of all inventory items; not a rounded or estimated value. - e.
-The exact quantity (number of units or number of grams) of each item. - 2.
-Maintain purchase invoices of all items. - 3.
-Maintain a record of the cost of component parts for manufactured (assembled) items. - 4.
-Maintain sales receipts that identify items sold by inventory numbers, descriptions, or some other method that will trace the items to the listing of the physical inventory and the original source documents (i.e., purchase invoices).
+We define a detailed and itemized inventory as including, but not limited to: - A listing that describes merchandise and links items to their original source documents (i.e., purchase invoices). - The value of each item at your cost. - The date the inventory was taken. - The exact total value of all inventory items; not a rounded or estimated value. - The exact quantity (number of units or number of grams) of each item. - Maintain purchase invoices of all items. - Maintain a record of the cost of component parts for manufactured (assembled) items. - 4 Maintain sales receipts that identify items sold by inventory numbers, descriptions, or some other method that will trace the items to the listing of the physical inventory and the original source documents (i.e., purchase invoices).